 If they drink coffee every morning, they will prioritize space for their coffee machine equipment and coffee, out on the kitchen counter, for efficiency in the morning.

-Their slow cooker, however, that they only use every few weeks, will be neatly stored in a cupboard, not taking up unnecessary counter space.
+Their slow cooker, however, which they only use every few weeks, will be neatly stored in a cupboard, not taking up unnecessary counter space.

 11. Clean the refrigerator regularly